BUYER'S GUIDE

 C1 and C2 Observations — What They Mean for Your Purchase

-• C1 — Danger Present — there is immediate risk of injury.
-The inspector may recommend that the circuit or installation be isolated (turned off) immediately.
-Examples include an exposed live conductor, a broken socket with live parts accessible, or a cable with damaged insulation.
-A C1 finding is the most serious possible outcome and requires urgent remedial action.
-It provides strong grounds for significant renegotiation or withdrawal.
+There is an immediate risk of injury and immediate remedial action is necessary.
+Wherever practicable the inspector will make the item safe on discovery; where that is not possible you should receive written notification as a matter of urgency.
+Typical examples are an exposed live conductor, a broken accessory with live parts accessible, or a cable with damaged insulation.
+A C1 is the most serious outcome available and is strong grounds for significant renegotiation or withdrawal.

-The overall EICR result is Satisfactory only where there are no C1, C2, or FI observations.
-An Unsatisfactory EICR does not mean the property is uninhabitable — it means there is documented evidence of work that needs to be done.
+An Unsatisfactory EICR does not mean the property is uninhabitable.
+It means there is documented, quotable evidence of work that needs doing.

 Try Elec-Mate free for 7 days